dmenne/custom-radio/README.md

 # Radio-buttons: A custom component for Formio

 [Formio](https://github.com/formio/formio) and its [Angular sibling](https://github.com/formio/angular-formio) are great frameworks to create user-editable web forms.
 The standard components cover the usual suspects, but when you need something slightly different, you find out that creating [custom components](https://github.com/formio/angular-formio/wiki/Custom-Components-with-Angular-Elements) is only half-heartedly supported.
-It does not make money, so on most question you get a "paid support is available on request".
+On most question you get a "paid support is available on request" answer.
 Custom components are considered  a "community feature", with [Bálint](https://github.com/merobal) as main contributor (March 2020).
 He has updated the documentation and contributed a [star-rating](https://github.com/merobal/angular-formio-custom-demo)  custom component - thanks.

 I had mixed luck when trying to compile the rating component, and using the concept in my own project.
 It has cost me weeks of debugging - main problems being version conflicts and occasional infinite loops.

-I gave up and started from scratch, with only the latest versions available: `"angular-formio": "~4.6.9"` and `Angular 9.0.6`.
+I gave up and started from scratch, with only the latest versions available: `"angular-formio": "4.6.10"` and `Angular 9.0.7`.
 Within one day, everthing worked - well, at least for me, your mileage may vary and you assume that ongoing formio development will introduces new issues.

 The example generates a radio button group with [real bootstrap buttons](https://ng-bootstrap.github.io/#/components/buttons/examples#radioreactive)